 Be Prepared at Work

-- To ensure that you continue to be paid and receive payroll information in a timely fashion following a disaster, Enroll in Direct Deposit and Paystub Online today .
+- To ensure that you continue to be paid and receive payroll information in a timely fashion following a disaster, enroll in Direct Deposit and Paystub Online today .

 - Plan for how you will communicate with loved ones after a disaster.

-- Avoid making non-urgent phone calls after a disaster – even if phone lines are un-damaged, increased phone traffic can jam phone circuits.
-Cordless phones or phone systems require electricity; make sure you have a backup phone that requires no electricity.
+- Cordless phones or phone systems require electricity; make sure you have a backup phone that requires no electricity.

 - Record an outgoing message on your voicemail so that callers can be re-assured of your safety status.